MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/deploy/4-configure-group-policy-settings-for-automatic-updates.md

 [Supplemental information](#supplemental-information) has the following sections:

--   [Accessing the Windows Update settings in Group Policy](#accessing-the-windows-update-settings-in-group-policy) provides general guidance about using Group Policy Management editor.
+-   [Accessing the Windows Update settings in Group Policy](#accessing-the-windows-update-settings-in-group-policy) provides general guidance about using the Group Policy Management Editor (GPME).
 It also has information about accessing the policy extensions and Maintenance Scheduler settings in Group Policy for update services.

--   [Changes to WSUS relevant to this guide](#changes-to-wsus-relevant-to-this-guide) gives a brief summary of key differences between the current and past version of WSUS relevant to this guide.
+-   [Changes to WSUS relevant to this guide](#changes-to-wsus-relevant-to-this-guide) gives a brief summary of key differences between the current and past versions of WSUS relevant to this guide.
 It's for administrators familiar with WSUS 3.2 and previous versions.

 -   [Terms and definitions](#terms-and-definitions) defines terms that pertain to WSUS and update services.